Florida Hometown Heroes Housing Program 2025: The $35,000 Loan You Pay Back vs. The Grant You Don't

 What's the difference between Florida Hometown Heroes Housing Program and forgivable grant programs?

-Major forgivable grant programs exist in Miami-Dade County (up to $50,000), Broward County (up to $40,000), Palm Beach County (up to $35,000), Orange County (up to $30,000), Hillsborough County (up to $25,000), and Pinellas County (up to $20,000) administered by local housing finance agencies and HUD-approved organizations.
+Major forgivable grant programs exist in Miami-Dade County (up to $50,000), Broward County (up to $40,000), Palm Beach County (up to $35,000), Orange County (up to $30,000), Hillsborough County (up to $25,000), and Pinellas County (up to $20,000).

 Quick Facts